Oarroyo805/osticket-prereqs/README.md

 </p>
 <p>
-Summary: Connecting to Your Azure Virtual Machine via RDP
+Step 2 : Connecting to Your Azure Virtual Machine via RDP

 After creating your Azure Virtual Machine (VM), you will connect to it using Remote Desktop (RDP).
 First, retrieve the public IP address by navigating to the Virtual Machines section in the Azure Portal—the public IP will be displayed on the right side.